 These Terms and Conditions may be revised at any time and from time to time by updating this posting.
 You should visit this page from time to time to review the then current Terms and Conditions because they are binding on you.
 Certain provisions of these Terms and Conditions may be superseded by legal notices.

-If you do not understand any of the foregoing Terms and Conditions or if you have any questions or comments, we invite you to contact your local physicia practice who signed you up for MyChart®.
+Please contact your physician’s office, if you do not understand any of the foregoing Terms and Conditions or if you have any questions or comments.

 Acknowledgement of Terms and Conditions